RyanEliopoulos/cs454_assignment1/README.md

 There's also a weird bug in the API where we have to say today is yesterday.
 The fix for that probably makes this program unusuable on new year's day.

+e think this program will require python 3.7+ thanks to the type hinting, specifically my use of 'tuple[int, dict]'. replacing the tuple keyword with the imported typehint class will drop requirements down at least to 3.6.